space-sh/space/doc/space.md

        Good to know is that wrapper functions do not get the arguments that the original function gets, meaning that a wrapper function should not use the SPACE_SIGNATURE header.
-However the wrapper function often refers to another. function by SPACE_CMD header which is the function to run.
+However the wrapper function often refers to another. function by SPACE_FN header which is the function to run.
 For example SSH_WRAP chains to the SSH function, and the SSH function does have a SPACE_SIGNATURE header because it could be used for direct purposes, not only wrapping.
-       So the first wrapper function (the referrer) must then appropriately set up the SPACE_CMDARGS header to match the SPACE_CMD functions SPACE_SIGNATURE that it is referring to.
+       So the first wrapper function (the referrer) must then appropriately set up the SPACE_ARGS header to match the SPACE_FN functions SPACE_SIGNATURE that it is referring to.
 The values that make up the SPACE_ARGS will typically be derived from environment variables defined in SPACE_ENV.
-       SPACE_CMDDEP and SPACE_CMDENV headers are extracted and exported together with the wrapper function.
+       SPACE_DEP and SPACE_ENV headers are extracted and exported together with the wrapper function.
-       If a function refers to another function using SPACE_CMD then the function body is evaluated giving the opportunity to manipulate environment variables.
+       If a function refers to another function using SPACE_FN then the function body is evaluated giving the opportunity to manipulate environment variables.
        The wrappers are evaluated from outermost to innermost, then the actual CMD's SPACE_ENV's are evaluated, so that wrappers could have a way of affecting